About Oklahoma Humanities

 Meeting Dates

-Board of Trustees Meetings/Nominations
+Board of Trustees Nominations

 OH is governed by a 24-member Board of Trustees, comprised of private citizens, academic scholars, and Governor’s appointees.
 Nominations to the Board of Trustees are accepted on a year-round basis and must be submitted via our online application.